The small business owner's guide to contractor liability insurance

-Here are a couple coverages you may require your contractors to carry:
+Coverages you may require your contractors to carry

-- Professional Liability Insurance (aka Errors and Omissions Insurance).
-It covers mistakes and oversights your contractors make when carrying out professional services (e.g., IT security work, consulting, etc.).
+Professional liability insurance.
+Also called errors and omissions insurance, this policy covers mistakes and oversights your contractors make when carrying out professional services (e.g., IT security work, consulting, etc.).

-- General Liability Insurance.
+General liability insurance.
 This covers a number of accidents, including property damage or physical injuries the contractor might cause to you and your employees.
-Some General Liability Insurance policies include Product Liability coverage, which covers lawsuits if the contractor makes a physical product that causes bodily harm.
+Some general liability policies include product liability coverage, which covers lawsuits if the contractor makes a physical product that causes bodily harm.

-- Check to see if the contractor has coverage by reviewing their Certificate of Liability Insurance.
+1. Check to see if the contractor has coverage by reviewing their certificate of liability insurance.

-If they have coverage, a contractor should have no problem sending you a Certificate of Liability Insurance.
-Insurance companies make it easy to download and print off these certificates.
+If they have coverage, a contractor should have no problem sending you a certificate of liability insurance.
+Insurance companies make it easy to download and print these certificates.